KarelSchwab/blog/convert_boolean_to_choice_field.md

-I recently ran into a situation where I needed to convert a `BooleanField` (True / False) to a `CharField` with three choices—**Yes**, **No**, and **Maybe**.
+I recently ran into a situation where I needed to convert a `BooleanField` (True / False) to a `CharField` with three choices-**Yes**, **No**, and **Maybe**.
 Django’s migration system makes schema changes straightforward, however, this feature has been in use for a while, and I wanted to preserve both the original state and the field name during the migration.

 For this example I’ll use a model called `Invite`.
 It’s a simple model that represents an invitation where the recipient RSVPs to attending.
-Initially the RSVP was a boolean—Yes or No—and we’re adding a third option, Maybe, so we’ll migrate the field to a `CharField` with choices.
+Initially the RSVP was a boolean-Yes or No-and we’re adding a third option, Maybe, so we’ll migrate the field to a `CharField` with choices.

 For invitations where a recipient has RSVP’d **Yes**, we need to preserve that they’re attending, while ensuring new